-The National Student Affairs Archive (NSAA) is dedicated to records of student affairs and higher education professional organizations.
-The CAC established the NSAA in 1982 in recognition of BGSU’s strong historical contributions to research, education, and professional training in the fields of student affairs and higher education administration, and since that time the NSAA has developed into a major repository for the historical records of national, regional, and state (Ohio/Michigan) student affairs and higher education professional organizations.
-Additional materials include the private collections of individuals who have been active in the field, and relevant books and pamphlets.
-While NSAA acquisition decisions are not based on a specific time period, current materials in this division date from 1903 to the present day.
+The National Student Affairs Archives (NSAA) is dedicated to the records of student affairs and higher education organizations.
+The CAC established the NSAA in 1982 in recognition of BGSU's strong historical contributions to research, education, and professional training in the fields of student affairs and higher education administration, and since that time the NSAA has developed into a major repository for the historical records of national, regional, and state (Ohio/Michigan) organizations for professionals in these fields.
+Additional materials in the NSAA include the personal papers of individuals who have been active in the fields of student affairs and/or higher education administration, and relevant published materials.
+While the CAC does not limit its NSAA acquisitions to a specific time period, current holdings in this division date from 1903 to the present day.

 5. Rare Books & Special Collections

-The Rare Books and Special Collections collects, preserves, and makes accessible to researchers primary, rare, or unique materials that support the research and curriculum needs of the BGSU community and scholars.
-Current collection focuses include American poetry from the mid-20th century to the present day, publications produced by the Beat Generation, notable graduates of the BGSU Creative Writing Program, and poetry by Northwestern Ohio authors.
+The Rare Books and Special Collections division collects, preserves, and makes accessible to researchers primary, rare, or unique materials that support the research and curriculum needs of the BGSU community and scholars.
+Current collection foci include American poetry from the mid-20th century to the present day, publications produced by the Beat Generation, notable graduates of the BGSU Creative Writing Program, and poetry by Northwestern Ohio authors.
 With the addition of The David D. and Patricia A. Anderson Center for Midwestern Literature Collection, a jointly held collection between the Browne Popular Culture Library and the Rare Books and Special Collections division, Midwestern authors from the late 19th century through present day are collected.
-Contemporary artists’ books are acquired to expand the current artists’ books collection.
+Contemporary artists' books are acquired to expand the current artists' books collection.
 Primary and secondary resources supporting the history of print and the materiality and construction of the book in the Western world provide crucial support for inquiry into the collection; emphasis on acquisition of these materials is placed on exceptional pieces including notable examples of book binding, book production, or book decoration from the 19th century to present day.
-Finally, to grow the William F. Nolan/Ray Bradbury Collection, literary manuscripts related to Ray Bradbury and first or notable editions of his works are collected.

 IV.
 Material Types and Formats